 Plaintiff’s attorney put up a witness at trial who invented a device that allows a table saw to sense when the blade comes into contact with the user’s body and stops the blade from spinning.
-This is very cool, of course.
+This is very cool.
 But none of the major table saw manufacturers bought the invention.

-Plaintiff’s theory as to why?
-Basically, an Oliver Stoneian conspiracy theory that the manufacturers’ failure to incorporate this invention is because of a collective understanding that if any of them adopts the technology, then the others will face heightened liability exposure for not following suit.
+Plaintiff’s theory why?
+Basically, an Oliver Stone-ian conspiracy theory that the manufacturers’ failure to incorporate this invention is because of a collective understanding that if any of them adopts the technology, then the others will face heightened liability exposure for not following suit.

-Honestly, I’m not sure that entirely even makes sense and I really doubt that is what happened.
-The messenger is a bit suspect, too: the guy who failed to sell table saw manufacturers on his technology.
+Honestly, I’m not sure that entirely even makes sense and I really doubt that happened.
+The messenger is suspect, too: the guy who failed to sell table saw manufacturers on his technology.

 But the larger question is, regardless of why the technology has not been adopted, whether there was a reasonable alternative design available and whether the table saw was unreasonably dangerous.
 The 1st Circuit found that this is a question for the jury.

 Royal Capital Development v.
-Maryland Casualty: The 11th Circuit certified a question to the Georgia Supreme Court regarding a question that any lawyer handling a property damage case would find interesting: whether coverage extends to compensation for an insured’s building’s diminution in value resulting from stigma due to the building’s physical damage.
-Same deal with cars: the repairs are done but the car carries a scarlet letter “C” (for “crash”, of course) on the CarFax report when the victim tries to sell the car.
+Maryland Casualty: The 11th Circuit certified a question to the Georgia Supreme Court regarding a question that any lawyer handling a property damage case would find interesting: whether coverage extends to compensation for an insured’s building’s diminution in value resulting from stigma because of the building’s physical damage.
+Same deal with cars: the repairs are done, but the car carries a scarlet letter “C” (for “crash”, of course) on the CarFax report when the victim tries to sell the car.
 So this Georgia case is basically a diminished value claim.

 The case is interesting to me because I’m talking to people all the time who have been in car accidents and are furious about how the company treated them on the property damage claim.
 Insurance companies know they can steamroll property damage claims because the juice is not worth the squeeze for accident lawyers to get involved in the case.
 Of course, the game changes when we are talking about a commercial office building.